fqqb/timeline/docs/extensions.md

 The default sidebar is only useful if you can limit your use case to rendering labels.
 Anything fancier, such as rendering imagery or adding custom interactions require you to either extend the [DefaultSidebar](/api/DefaultSidebar/) or write your own implementation.

 Note that the sidebar must be drawn on an HTML5 Canvas.
-If this is too limiting, you are recommended to disable the Timenav sidebar, and instead compose one yourself in plain HTML.
+If this is too limiting, you are recommended to disable the sidebar, and instead compose one yourself in plain HTML.
 See this [Example](/api/examples/todo) for a start.
 By hooking into the event system, you can be informed of changes in line height.